Sam Hargrave

 Sam Hargrave is an American stunt coordinator, stuntman, actor, and director.
-He is best known for his collaborations with the Russo brothers, including being the stunt coordinator for several films in the Marvel Cinematic Universe.
+He is best known for his collaborations with the Russo brothers, including as the stunt coordinator for several films in the Marvel Cinematic Universe.
 The pair also wrote and produced Hargrave's directorial debut, Extraction (2020).
 Hargrave also served as Second Unit Director for season two of The Mandalorian.